 Resistance Band Seated Row

-The Resistance Band Seated Row is an accessible and versatile back exercise that emphasizes controlled pulling mechanics and posture awareness.
-By performing the movement from a seated position, it minimizes lower-body involvement and allows you to focus fully on upper-back engagement and smooth, deliberate execution.
+The Resistance Band Seated Row is an accessible back exercise that emphasizes controlled pulling mechanics and posture awareness.
+Performing the movement from a seated position minimizes lower-body involvement, allowing you to focus on upper-back engagement.
+Elastic band exercises produce meaningful shoulder and arm muscle activation that supports strength development and joint health (Skals et al., 2018).

 Using a resistance band creates progressive tension throughout the pull, meaning the exercise becomes more challenging as you draw your hands toward your torso.
-This encourages proper control at the end of the movement, where many back exercises lose effectiveness.
-The constant tension also promotes longer time under load, supporting strength development and muscular endurance.
+This encourages proper control at the end range, where many back exercises lose effectiveness.
+Double-band setups and varied arm positions can further enhance muscle activation in the upper back and rotator cuff (Tsuruike et al., 2020).

 - Sit on the floor with legs extended in front of you and wrap the resistance band around your feet, holding one end of the band in each hand.